RSGBelgium/rsgbelgium.github.io/content/news/2025-09-01-interuniversity-hackathon.markdown

   - or De Lijn bus 4, 14 → Stop at Leuven Rustoord Remy
   - or De Lijn bus 2 → Stop at Leuven H. Hartkliniek
   - or ~20 min walk
-- By Car: Huis Bethlehem (Parking code available on email)
+- By Car: [Huis Bethlehem](https://www.kuleuven.be/kulag/nl/lokaal/125-93-000P01) (Parking code available upon request by email)